haikallf/webdev-intern-project-gravel/README.md

 ### `npm install`

 This command will install all the dependencies needed for the web to be run in local.
-The dependencies can be viewed in `package.json` file
+The dependencies can be viewed in `package.json` file.

 ### `npm start`